asarangaram/cl_server/media_store/README.md

 #### Delete Entity
 `DELETE /entity/{id}`

+**WARNING: This is a non-recoverable action.**
-Soft deletes an entity by setting the `is_deleted` flag to `true`.
-The entity remains in the database and can be restored using the PATCH endpoint.
+Permanently deletes the entity record from the database and removes the associated file from the storage.
+For reversible deletion, use the PATCH endpoint with `is_deleted=true`.

 ### Versioning